What the Welsh national anthem Hen Wlad Fy Nhadau actually mean in English

 Most Popular

-Ahead of the Group B fixture against Iran, where Rob Page’s men could go one step further to progressing to the knockout stages in Qatar, here are the full lyrics for Hen Wlad Fy Nhadau.
+Ahead of the Group B fixture against England, where Rob Page’s men could learn their fate in Qatar, here are the full lyrics for Hen Wlad Fy Nhadau.
 It also includes a full English translation of the famous song.

 Hen Wlad Fy Nhadau - Welsh version